brianzliu/recipes-nutritional-analysis/README.md

 ## Introduction
 The dataset used in this project is the **Recipes and Ratings** dataset, which nominally contains 83,782 recipes and 731,927 interactions (reviews and ratings) from Food.com.
 This project focuses on understanding how recipe complexity relates to nutritional value and user ratings.

-**Research Question**: *How does the complexity of the recipe (measured by the number of steps) affect its caloric content and average user rating?*
+**Research Question**: *What is the relationship between a recipe's complexity (steps, time, ingredients) and its nutritional value, and can these factors be used to accurately predict user satisfaction (average ratings)?*

-**Significance**: This question explores the trade-off between effort and reward in cooking.
-Are complicated recipes "healthier" or "tastier"?
-Understanding this relationship can help home cooks decide if the extra effort is worth it and help recipe platforms recommend recipes that balance effort and nutrition.
+**Significance**: This analysis investigates the "return on investment" for home cooking.
+We explore whether "complex" recipes (more steps, longer time) are necessarily more calorie-dense or higher-rated than simple ones.
+By building a model to predict ratings from complexity and nutrition, and assessing its fairness across short and long recipes, we aim to understand what drives user satisfaction on food platforms.

 **Relevant Columns**:
 - `n_steps`: The number of steps required to make the recipe.
 (Proxy for complexity).